The fundamental theorem of cubical small cancellation theory: The main theorem

 \begin{step}All cone-cells in $D$ are embedded.
 The intersection of two cone-cells is connected.\end{step} \begin{proof}First suppose that $C$ is a cone-cell that does not embed.
 Let $P$ be the minimal subpath of $\partial C$ such that its endpoints are mapped to the same point $p$ in $D$.
 The path $P$ is a boundary path of the disc diagram $D'$, which is the closure of a connected component of $D-C$.
 See the left diagram in Figure~\ref{notembeddedcell}.

-There are no spurs in $D'$.
+There are no spurs in $D'$ by the minimality of $P$.
 Observe that for any shell $C'$ in $D'$, the connected intersection $C'\cap\partial D'$ is a path that can be expressed as a concatenation of $\leq2$ $D$-pieces.
 Thus there are no exposed cone-cells in $D'$ and $D'$ is not a single cone-cell.
 No vertex of $P$, except for $p$ possibly, is a corner of $D'$.
 Hence, $D'$ does not satisfy $(\star)$, which contradicts the induction assumption.

 Let us now prove the second statement.
 Suppose that the intersection of cone-cells $C_1,C_2$ is not connected.
 Let $P_1\to\partial C_1, P_2\to\partial C_2$ be minimal paths such that $P_1,P_2$ have common endpoints in $D$.
 Their concatenation is a boundary path of the disc diagram $D'$, which is the closure of a connected component of $D-C_1\cup C_2$.
 See the right diagram in Figure~\ref{notembeddedcell}.
 Similarly as before, we conclude that $D'$ does not contain exposed cone-cells and has no more than two corners, hence $D'$ contradicts the induction assumption. \end{proof}